Xingorno/3DLIVUS/README.md

 </p>

 <p align="justify">
-The <strong>3DLIVUS</strong> system comprises <strong>a counterbalanced arm</strong> with encoders and electromechanical locks, <strong>a motor-driven 3D US scanner</strong> mounted at the arm end, and <strong>a workstation</strong> with customized control software.
+The <strong>3DLIVUS</strong> system comprises <strong>a counterbalanced arm</strong> with encoders and electromechanical locks, <strong>a motor-driven 3D US scanner</strong> mounted at the arm end, and <strong>a workstation</strong> with customized control software (see Figure 1).
 It interfaces with any commercial US machine and uses joint encoders in the mechatronic arm for pose tracking, eliminating susceptibility to clinical environmental factors.
 Operating passively, it allows users to freely maneuver the US transducer while also supporting automated motion along predefined trajectories—60° tilting around the X-axis, 60 mm translation along the Z-axis, and rotation–translation hybrid.
 </p>

 <p align="justify">